Lordstown shares reverse losses after company says it is in talks for additional funds

 Lordstown said the Endurance will have a starting price of $52,500 before federal EV tax incentives.
 The price for Ford's F-150 Lightning will start at just under $40,000.

-Investors in the initial SPAC deal included Fidelity Management & Research Co, Wellington Management Co, Federated Hermes Kaufmann Small Cap Fund and BlackRock Inc. BlackRock declined to comment on Wednesday, and officials with the other companies could not be reached to comment.
+Investors in the initial SPAC deal included Fidelity Management & Research Co, Wellington Management Co, Federated Hermes Kaufmann Small Cap Fund and BlackRock Inc (BLK.N).
+BlackRock declined to comment on Wednesday, and officials with the other companies could not be reached to comment.

-Reporting by Ben Klayman in Detroit and Chris Prentice in WashingtonAdditional reporting by David Shepardson in WashingtonEditing by Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.